 Multimedia content that expands your message to other platforms.
 If you haven’t explored repurposing your content, this will be the time to start.

 At this stage, you may have 300+ pieces of content on your site.
 It’s time to put on a new hat and start to approach your content like a resource librarian!

 You may continue to publish every other week — but there’s more you must do.
 Going forward, focus on directing visitors around your site so they can easily find what they need.

-It sounds like a lot of work, but remember that you’re in only one growth stage at a time.
+It sounds like a lot of work, but remember that in the content marketing lifecycle, you’re in only one growth stage at a time.
 Keep this book at hand to help you navigate smoothly through the stage you’re in and anticipate what lies ahead.